bigstardev/spiff-exercise/README.md

 2. Point the remote origin to a new repo under your account
 3. Retreive dependencies: `yarn`, and start the dev server: `yarn start`.
 The app should open on http://localhost:3000
 4. This will take you to an index that lists the exercises.
 For each exercise:
     - click the exercise link from the index page
     - v1:
       - review v1 specs
       - create a new branch off of master
       - complete the `Solution` component for the exercise (the ProgressBar exercise is found in ProgressBar.js)
-    - create a pull request to your repo when finished
+      - create a pull request on your repo when finished
     - v2:
       - review v2 specs
       - create a new branch off of v1
       - build on v1 to meet v2 requirements
-    - create a pull request to your repo when finished
+      - create a pull request on your repo when finished
 5. The last commit is your end time
 6. Send a link to your repo to casey@spiff.com